semgrep/semgrep-docs/docs/getting-started.md

 # Check for Python == where the left and right hand sides are the same (often a bug)
 $ semgrep -e '$X == $X' --lang=py path/to/src

-# Run the r2c-ci ruleset (with rules for many languages) on your own code!
+# Run the r2c CI ruleset (with rules for many languages) on your own code!
-$ semgrep --config=p/r2c-ci path/to/src
+$ semgrep --config=p/ci path/to/src
 ```

 See [CLI usage](cli-usage.md) for command line options and exit codes.